lmalvins/base-ui-api-taf/README.md

 - **`api` folder**: Contains the API client abstraction layer, including a file named `api-client`.

 ## API Object Model
 The `api-objects` approach is an **abstraction layer** that helps organize requests to different endpoints in a microservice or monolith architecture.
-This structure follows the same organization principle as the **Page Object Model (POM)** used in UI testing.
-It can be applied as one class per endpoint or one class per microservice.
+This structure follows some principles as the **Page Object Model (POM)** used in UI testing.

 ## Key Components:
 - **`airalo-service`**: This service class has been created for the Airalo monolith in this project.
 Each microservice, endpoint or endpoint groups should have it own service class, all necessary requests, urls, paths for a particular microservice are defined within this class.